 When I quit my job in 2017, I was shocked at how alone I felt.
 The unspoken support of being on a prestigious path had fallen away and no active support seemed to appear.
 It seemed that everything in my life had been dependent on me staying employed and now people just wanted to know, “What’s your plan?”

 I realized I needed to find people with similar paths and ask similar questions.
 Slowly, over a number of years through conferences, meetups, writing online, and creating my own events, I was able to find the others.
 This changed my life and helped me find a new level of confidence in my path.

 Since 2020 when I announced that I was going to write a book, dozens of people have asked: “When will you launch a community so we can find each other.”
 Eventually, I ran out of excuses and it felt right.

 I decided to finally launch a community in 2023.

 Here’s what I’m building

-You’ll get access to a circle community with a lively group of awesome people (currently 65+ people and growing fast)
+You’ll get access to a circle community with a lively group of 100+ awesome people (and growing)

 - Access to subscriber status in the substack & ability to post topics in the substack chat

 - Access to Reinvent & My Strategic Freelancing Course: I’ve had these pretty dope courses for a while but haven’t had the energy to sell and market them.
 This feels like a better way for people to access them.
 I will have to figure out how to migrate those from Podia and will figure out how to give people access too.